etiennestuder/gradle-plugindev-plugin/README.md

 }
 ```

-Run the `bintray` Gradle task and the Gradle plugin artifacts are built and uploaded.
+Run the `bintray` Gradle task which will build and upload the Gradle plugin artifacts.
 Use
 the `-i` option to get more detailed feedback about the bundling and uploading process.

 ```console